A brief note on the Bayesian D-optimality criterion: Introduction

-We state all the results in a rather abstract form where the design is not explicitly incorporated in the formulations.
-Hence, it should be kept in mind that the design would enter the formulations through the data likelihood.
-The exact nature of such formulations can be found in numerous papers and books on optimal design of experiments; see e.g.,~\cite{Ucinski05,HaberHoreshTenorio08,Alexanderian21}.
-Moreover, even though the parameter space is just the $n$-dimensional Euclidean space $\hilb = \R^n$, equipped with the Euclidean inner product, the presentation is kept rather generic.
-This is done to also enable motivating extensions to a general Hilbert space setting.
-However, all the derivations herein are done in finite dimensions to keep the discussion simple and intuitive.
+We state the results in an abstract form where the design is not explicitly incorporated in the formulations.
+In general, the design would enter the Bayesian inverse problem through the data likelihood.
+The exact nature of such formulations is problem-dependent and can be found in numerous papers and books on optimal design of experiments; see e.g.,~\cite{Ucinski05,HaberHoreshTenorio08,AlexanderianPetraStadlerEtAl14,Alexanderian21}.
+Moreover, even though the parameter space is taken as the $n$-dimensional Euclidean space $\hilb = \R^n$ equipped with the Euclidean inner product, the following presentation is kept sufficiently generic to also enable motivating extensions to an infinite-dimensional Hilbert space setting.
+This is discussed briefly towards the end of this note.
+However, all the derivations are done in finite dimensions to keep the discussion simple.